-At Lawn Primary School, we aim to make our curriculum exciting, engaging and motivational.
+At Lawn Primary and Nursery School, we aim to make our curriculum exciting, engaging and motivational.

 As a school, we ensure that we are committed to meeting the requirements of the new Primary National Curriculum from September 2014.
 In addition, we believe in using a cross-curricular thematic approach to learning so that children can embrace the world around them and make links to real-life situations.

 Staff have received training in order to identify the key changes needed in the new curriculum, and therefore, our programmes of study have been updated to reflect the requirements whilst ensuring our thematic approach is maintained.
 We also use the ‘Chris Quigley Essentials’ Scheme of Work to supplement our curriculum.
 Through this, within our topic and subject plans, we embed a range of progressive skills essential for the holistic development of the child.
 The school is a firm believer in inclusion; we ensure our curriculum meets the needs of all learners.

 At Lawn, we ensure breadth in our teaching through basing learning not only within the school environment but also through visits to outside establishments and through external visitors coming into school.
 We also offer a variety of extra-curricular clubs for all ages, as well as residential trips for Years 4 and 6.

 We value the role of parents/carers in supporting the children’s learning and encourage support from home.
 Topic webs are regularly displayed on the class pages of the school website to enable children to share their learning with home.
 Regular open-ended homework tasks related to our topics are organised in each year group.
 There are also opportunities for parents and carers to participate in workshops throughout the year as well as attend open afternoons and performances.